aaduggan/open-space-game-sandbox/.github/CONTRIBUTING.md

 * **Respect Other's Disinterest** - If a community doesn't wish to know about the awesome that is open-space-game then do not press or in any way make yourself an annoyance to those who you are evangelizing.
 * **NO HYPE** - This is an open source project created by other passionate people who are in no way, shape, or form bound to it in any substantial way other than their own desire to do so (just like you!).
 Things will take as long as they take and hype only makes for people getting upset and disappointed (Skyrim Together!!!!!!).

-Outside of the above items you should not do, feel free to tell everyone far and wide about the virtues of open-space-game and how it can improve their lives.
+Outside of the above items **you should not do**, feel free to tell everyone far and wide about the virtues of open-space-game and how it can improve their lives.
 Also, let developers know that if they too wish to partake in our community that we would very much appreciate anything they have to offer.
 Just like yourself, we are all here because of our desire to make open-space-game great and in the end this project is not about the documents, assets or the logic but is about the people and our shared vision.

+# Documenter <a id="documenter"></a>

 <!-- # How to Report a Bug -->